Lebanese foreign minister quits over slow reforms, Aoun adviser takes over

 Foreign donors have made clear there will be no aid until Beirut makes changes to tackle state waste and corruption, which are behind the crisis that is the biggest threat to Lebanon's stability since a 1975-1990 civil war.
 "Will this cry of deep frustration move Lebanon to finally work on reforms, on measures taking care of the Lebanese, sinking every day deeper into poverty and desperation?" tweeted United Nations special coordinator for Lebanon, Jan Kubis.

 In his resignation statement, Hitti cited "the absence of an effective will to achieve structural, comprehensive reform".
-President Michel Aoun and Prime Minister Hassan Diab accepted the resignation and appointed Charbel Wehbe, Aoun's diplomatic adviser since 2017, as foreign minister.
+President Michel Aoun and Prime Minister Hassan Diab appointed Charbel Wehbe, Aoun's diplomatic adviser since 2017 and a career diplomat, as foreign minister.

-Wehbe, 67, is a former secretary general of the ministry and a career diplomat who served as ambassador to Venezuela.
+Wehbe, 67, is a former secretary general of the ministry.
 He is seen as close to Aoun and his influential son-in-law Gebran Bassil, a former foreign minister who heads the largest Christian political bloc in the sectarian power-sharing system.
+Wehbe later told local broadcaster OTV that the government should work "step by step" to help the country overcome what he described as difficulties.

+"Lebanon must always strive and knock on the door of all friendly and brotherly states," he said.
 "MULTIPLE BOSSES"

 Hitti, a former ambassador to the Arab League, was appointed in January when Diab's cabinet took office with the support of the Iran-backed Hezbollah movement and its allies.
 "I took part in this government to work for one boss called Lebanon, then I found in my country multiple bosses and contradictory interests," Hitti said.
 "If they do not come together in the interest of rescuing the Lebanese people, God forbid, the ship will sink with everyone on it."